Phantomias3782/AmazonReviews/README.md

 ## Getting Started

-All code can be executed by the AmazonReveiws_SentimentAnalysis.ipybn Jupyter Notebook.
+All code can be executed by the AmazonReviews.ipybn Jupyter Notebook.

 ### use knn
 When executing first time: